chriskiehl/smartkeys.js/README.md

 A tiny experimental library for adding "Insert Pair' and "Surround Selection" SmartKey behaviors to any ContentEditable DOM node or Textarea.

+Open the [example](https://github.com/chriskiehl/smartkeys.js/blob/master/examples/example.html) to give it a whirl.

 ## Quick Start